Rwanda asylum plan

-The Rwanda asylum plan (officially the UK and Rwanda Migration and Economic Development Partnership, also known as the Rwanda asylum scheme, Rwanda plan and Rwanda deal) is an immigration policy first proposed by the British government, whereby people identified by the United Kingdom as being illegal immigrants or asylum seekers will be relocated to Rwanda for processing, asylum and resettlement.
-Those successful in claiming asylum will remain in Rwanda and not be permitted to return to the United Kingdom.
+The UK and Rwanda Migration and Economic Development Partnership was an immigration policy proposed by the governments of Boris Johnson, Liz Truss and Rishi Sunak whereby people whom the United Kingdom identified as illegal immigrants or asylum seekers would have been relocated to Rwanda for processing, asylum and resettlement.
+Those who were successful in claiming asylum would have remained in Rwanda, and they would not have been permitted to return to the United Kingdom.
+The UK would invest in a development fund for Rwanda and financially support migrants' relocation and accommodation costs to move to Rwanda.

-The first flight under this plan received legal clearance from the High Court and was scheduled for 14 June 2022.
+The first flight for this plan received legal clearance from the High Court of Justice and was scheduled for 14 June 2022.
 A last-minute interim measure by the European Court of Human Rights led to the plan being halted until the conclusion of the legal action in the UK.
-At the end of 2022, the High Court further ruled that though the plan is lawful, the individual cases of eight asylum seekers due to be deported that year, had to be reconsidered.
+At the end of 2022, the High Court further ruled that though the plan was lawful, the individual cases of eight asylum seekers due to be deported that year had to be reconsidered.
+The Court of Appeal ruled on 29 June 2023 that the plan was unlawful; with an appeal to the Supreme Court of the United Kingdom leading to a concurrence with the lower court on 15 November 2023.
+The Safety of Rwanda (Asylum and Immigration) Act 2024 overruled the courts' judgments and declared Rwanda a safe country.

+After Keir Starmer and the Labour Party won the 2024 general election, Starmer announced that the Rwanda plan would be cancelled and replaced by the Border Security Command.
+The total cost of the scheme is estimated to be £700 million; four migrants were voluntarily relocated while it was in place.